Barnaby Clay

 Barnaby Clay (born 15 May 1973) is a British film and music video director.

 Career

-Clay graduated London International Film School in 1996, directing the school's entry to the Fuji Film Scholarship Awards – the short film Justice in Mind, took home the top award of Best Film.
+Clay graduated from London International Film School in 1996, directing the school's entry to the Fuji Film Scholarship Awards – the short film Justice in Mind, took home the top award of Best Film.
 Soon after leaving film school he moved into directing music videos and commercials.
 He has directed music videos for bands including Jon Spencer Blues Explosion, TV on the Radio, Gnarls Barkley, the Yeah Yeah Yeahs, and Dave Gahan.